← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 10. Click “Create key pair” - this will download .pem file to your computer's Downloads folder

-11. Mark checkbox “Allow HTTPS traffic from the internet
+11. Check the box “Allow HTTPS traffic from the internet

-12. Mark checkbox “Allow HTTP traffic from the internet” (required to get Let's Encrypt SSL certificate)
+12. Check the box “Allow HTTP traffic from the internet” (required to get Let's Encrypt SSL certificate)

-Open your domain registration website (like, godaddy.com or nic.ua)
+3. Open your domain registrar website (like, godaddy.com or namecheap.com)

 If you don't have a domain and don't want to bother, please, contact Andrew and send him "Public IPv4 address", you've just copied.
-He'll create you a random subdomain for you.
+He'll create a random subdomain (smth like xyz.empathic.solutions) and will send it to you.
+Then just skip this step.

 1. Open your domain DNS settings.